ventus-ag/documentation/content/products/compute/connect-linux-vm.md

 {{% notice note %}}
 *Default* *Firewall* allows all outbound traffic and controls the inbound traffic that's allowed to reach the VMs that are associated with the *default* *Firewall* too.
 {{% /notice %}}

+There are two ways how to resolve this:
-To resolve this, we need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 22 on the Virtual Machines and assign this Firewall to the VM too, or just add the required rule to the Firewall that is already assigned to the Virtual Machine.
+1) to add an additional Firewall with a rule that will allow incoming traffic to TCP port 22 on the Virtual Machines and assign this Firewall to the VM too;
+2) to add the required rule to the Firewall (can be default Firewall) that is already assigned to the Virtual Machine.

+### Create New Firewall with required rule

 **To create new Firewall do the following:**
 - open the *Firewalls page* - for this select the **Security** from the VIRTUAL DATACENTER block and click on the FIREWALL TAB: